-Except in a medical emergency, or when a primary care doctor has designated another doctor to see patients when he or she is unavailable, you must receive a referral from your primary care doctor before seeing any other doctor or obtaining special services.
-Referral to a participating specialist is given at the primary care doctor's discretion; if specialists or consultants are required beyond those participating in the Plan, the primary care doctor will make arrangements for appropriate referrals.
+Except in a medical emergency and for certain specialty care as identified in Your Facilities Guide booklet, you must contact your primary care doctor for a referral before seeing any other doctor or obtaining special services.
+Referral to a specialist is given at the primary care doctor's discretion; if specialists or consultants are required beyond those who are Plan doctors, the primary care doctor will make arrangements for appropriate referrals.